 True North Real Estate Development and Bentall Green Oak Residential Services began their leasing program at 225 Carlton, a new high-end rental apartment project in downtown Winnipeg that starts occupancy in the summer of 2019.
 This rental building is part of the larger True North Square mixed-use project, which is one of the most significant new development projects in Winnipeg’s history.

-The 483 sf one-bedroom unit starts at $1,230 per month, but also listed are several penthouse units that really pulled average rent levels up, as the largest suite is 1,757 sf for $4,775 per month.
+The 483 sf one-bedroom unit starts at $1,230 per month, but also listed are several penthouse units that really pulled average price levels up for Winnipeg apartments for rent, as the largest suite is 1,757 sf for $4,775 per month.
 The development is offering one month free rent as a promotion.

 Comparing average rents across provinces can be tricky given the differing rental product offered in each province.
 The chart below looks at average monthly asking rents overall (for rental apartments only), and by bedroom type in the second quarter.